onfido/onfido-sdk-ui/test/README.md

 browserPath=/usr/local/bin/chromedriver
 ```

+Please check the correct path after installing chromedriver.
+You might even leave this setting out, if chromedriver is
+in your path anyway.

 ## Local testing

 Local testing will spin up a browser instance locally.
 Set the property `local=true` To control local chrome browsers, a